How to Become a Mortgage Broker

 Mortgage brokers get paid by either the lender or the borrower — you get to choose which way you want to be compensated.
-You may want to charge a commission on every loan you close or maybe charge an origination fee, or even via a yield spread premium (YSP), which is the commission the bank or lender provides in exchange for a mortgage rate above market.
+You may wish to charge a commission on every loan you close.
+Or, you may charge an origination fee, or even via a yield spread premium (YSP), which is the commission the bank or lender provides in exchange for a mortgage rate above market.

 As more buyers are able to afford new homes, brokers can close more deals and thus earn even more.

 NLMS exams and licensing

 Check your state mortgage licensing laws to understand whether or not you’ll need a mortgage license before becoming a mortgage broker.

 The NMLS licensing fee for a mortgage broker in most states is $1,500.

 To be approved for an NMLS license, you must (often) complete 20 hours of pre-licensing training through an approved organization.
 The training includes three hours on federal law and regulations, three hours on ethics, two hours on nontraditional mortgage products, and twelve hours of elective courses.
 This training must be completed no more than three years before your application submission.